Last Train from Gun Hill: Plot

 In the meantime, Craig Belden sets out from the ranch with his men and arrive in town to discover that Rick is now Morgan's prisoner and handcuffed to the bed of a hotel room.
 After a short negotiation between Craig Belden and Morgan, a shootout begins.
 Morgan manages to hold off Belden's shooters and is followed by a tense standoff.
 Now, Linda, who knows everyone in town becomes a prominent go-between.
 She enters the hotel and unsuccessfully pleads Craig's case to free Rick, but Morgan asks her, surprisingly, for a shotgun.
 Back in the saloon Linda meets Lee, who confesses to being Rick's accomplice in rape and murder.
 She has also established that Craig is not willing to marry her.

 So, Linda resolves to help Morgan and sneaks a shotgun to Morgan's hotel room.
 In the meantime, Lee, sets fire to the hotel to flush out Morgan.
 With the hotel burning, Morgan presses the shotgun to Rick's chin and comes downstairs, climbs on his buggy and moves slowly toward the train station, with Craig Belden, his armed men and the townspeople following.
 All the while, Morgan threatens to pull the trigger and kill Rick if an attempt is made to stop him.

 At the train station, Lee confronts Morgan and shoots at him but kills Rick by mistake.
 Morgan then kills Lee with the shotgun.
-As the train prepares to leave, a devastated Craig Belden confronts Morgan in a final showdown and is killed in the showdown.
+As the train prepares to leave, a devastated Craig Belden confronts Morgan in a final showdown.
+Morgan kills him, then boards the train as it is pulling out of the station.